Dave Trott (politician)

 David Alan Trott (born October 16, 1960) is an American attorney and retired politician who served as the U.S. representative from Michigan's 11th congressional district from 2015 to 2019.
-He is a member of the Republican Party.
+He was a member of the Republican Party, but has since become an independent.

 Early life and education

 Trott was born in 1960.
 He graduated from Cranbrook in 1978, and obtained a bachelor's degree from the University of Michigan in 1981.
 He graduated from the Duke University School of Law in 1985, receiving his Juris Doctor.
 Trott was a member of the Bingham Farms Village Council from 1987 to 1988.

 Career

 Trott was the chairman and CEO of Trott & Trott PC, which represents banks and lenders in homeowner foreclosure and bankruptcy litigation.
 He is the owner of Attorneys Title Agency LLC and its subsidiaries.
 Trott is also the co-owner of Dietz Trott Sports & Entertainment, and owns Trott Recovery Services.
 He has served as chairman and CEO of NDeX, and been affiliated with Detroit Legal News Publishing, the U.S. Foreclosure Network, and First American Financial Corporation.
 Trott's legal career and impact on the community was profiled by the Detroit Free Press on May 18, 2014.

 Trott has served on the boards of the University of Michigan, On My Own, the Detroit Country Day School, The Community House, and the Karmanos Cancer Institute.
 He is a partner of 23 energy companies.
 He was a candidate for the Oakland Community College Board of Trustees in 2012.

 Trott chaired the Oakland County Lincoln Day Dinner, a Republican fundraising event.
 He was a major donor to the Republican National Committee and the presidential campaigns of John McCain and Mitt Romney.